TeYuanLiu/teyuanliu.github.io/content/blog/markdown.md

 ## Lists

-### Use implicit numbering for long list and explicit otherwise
+### Use lazy numbering for long list and explicit otherwise

-For long lists that may change, implicit, or lazy numbering is quite useful.
+For long lists that may change, lazy numbering is quite useful.

 ### Nested list spacing